DNR FalconCam

 2023 Report

-Arcadia is a 10 year-old female that originated from St. Cloud and Sirius is a three-year old male that hatched from Minneapolis.
+The female is a 10-year-old that originated from St. Cloud and the male is three years old that hatched from a nesting box in Minneapolis.

-Note: This is live video of wild birds in the natural process of raising their young.
+- This is live video of wild birds in the natural process of raising their young.
 Life and death struggles occur all the time in the natural world.
-DNR staff will monitor this camera and will evaluate incidents as they occur, but we do not plan to, nor do we condone, any interference with this nest or its occupants.
+DNR staff will monitor this camera and will evaluate incidents as they occur, but we do not plan or condone, any interference with this nest or its occupants.

 Sign up for updates